yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 toc:
   sidebar: left
 ---
+Many parts of this note are from my mentor's and colleagues' notes.

 This note aims to establish shared expectations within our research group.
 As the PI, my primary goal is to cultivate a supportive and inspiring research environment where motivated and talented students and postdocs can conduct impactful research, grow as researchers, and build strong foundations for their careers.
 I believe this can only be achieved through shared understanding and goals.

 I acknowledge that our perspectives evolve as we gain experience and knowledge.
 While rigid structures can hinder innovation, well-defined group dynamics can foster a productive and creative environment.
 Your input is invaluable in shaping our group's structure and goals.
 Please feel free to share your thoughts or questions about this note.
 I will continue updating this note to incorporate feedback from group members and to reflect my evolving mentoring experiences.